 How to book a ticket to visit the Bruce Peninsula:

 This park is maintained by Parks Canada and to visit you need to register online before you travel here.
-Go to reservation.pc.gc.ca and find the Bruce Peninsula National Park page.
-On this page you will have to pick your travel date, group size and vehicle type.
+Go to the government website for all the fees, regulations and hours of operation.
+This is the website where you will have to pick your travel date, group size and vehicle type.

-There are only a certain amount of tickets for each time slot available each daily, so I suggest you book well in advance, especially in the summer months.
+There are only a certain amount of tickets sold for specific time slots daily, so I suggest you book well in advance, especially in the summer months.

 Parking for a 4-hour time slot costs $17.70 CAD and you NEED to print out your confirmation slip and bring I.D. the day of.
 You can pick one 4-hour time slot, for either the morning, afternoon or evening.
 If you overstay your time you will be ticketed.